The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 Best for coffee tables: Anthropologie

-Everyone's favorite home of cutesy doorknobs and jugs is secretly killing it when it comes to coffee tables.
-Yes, Anthropologie does a really, really good line in furniture (shop our Anthropologie editor's choice here), but specifically in coffee tables.
-Often asymmetric, often rounded, always beautiful and always looking so much more expensive than they actually are.
+Everyone's favorite place for cutesy doorknobs and jugs is secretly killing it when it comes to coffee tables.
+Yes, Anthropologie does a really, really good job with furniture (shop our Anthropologie editor's choice here), but specifically with coffee tables.
+Often asymmetric, often rounded, but always beautiful and always looking so much more expensive than they actually are.

 The editor's pick of what to buy from Anthropologie